sparkfun/Qwiic_CCS811_Py/README.md

 Installation
 ---------------
 ### PyPi Installation

+This respoistory is hosted on PyPi as the [sparkfun-qwiic-ccs811](https://pypi.org/project/sparkfun-qwiic-ccs811/).
 On systems that support PyPi installation via pip, this library is installed using the following commands

 For all users (note: the user must have sudo privileges):
 ```sh